 Where Is This Special Pork Stew From?

-It is originally from the state of Yucatán, where it is mainly served on Sunday morning or festive days, but now traditionally eaten all over Mexico year-round.
+It is originally from the state of Yucatán, Mexico, where it is mainly served on Sunday mornings or festive days.
+But now it is traditionally eaten all over Mexico year-round.

 Traditionally, Cochinita Pibil is tightly wrapped in banana leaves and buried in a pit with a fire at the bottom to braise it.
 That earth oven is called a “pib” in the Mayan language hence the name of the dish “pibil”.